To combat coronavirus and flatten the curve, companies have made the transition to full-remote — in some cases, before they were fully prepared.

 Remind your employees you value them by giving them access to thoughtful, relevant rewards.
 Try group contributions to the American Red Cross and other relief organizations.
 Great personal rewards in this time might include subscriptions to streaming services like Netflix and Hulu, or food delivery gift cards.
 (Learn more about how to run a strategic rewards program.)

 Those casual water cooler conversations comprise a foundation of your employees’ social lives.
 Keep the face-to-face events going with digital lunches, game nights, karaoke competitions and more.
 (Pro tip: Make these events encouraged but optional!
 Nobody loves mandatory fun.)

 Incentivize healthy behaviors, like getting fresh air and exercise, chatting with friends, keeping a tidy desk, and more.
-Highlight positive behaviors in newsletters, with recognition, or by using behavior bonuses to gamify good choices.
+Highlight positive behaviors in newsletters, with recognition, or by using Incentives to gamify good choices.

 Check out our 20 Proven Strategies to Boost Employee Morale for ideas that work at home or the office.

 Mental Health Awareness Month may only come ‘round officially once a year, but your employees need those resources more than ever.
 Dig into your communications archives, or brush up on free meditations, yoga videos, affirmations, and more.
 Folks who don’t need them will delete them.
 Folks who do will be forever grateful.